 Learn how to shoot professional cinematic iPhone video with your iPhone and my FiLMiC Pro Tutorial.
 Tips for exposure, color, and manual control.

 FiLMiC Pro is the best video filming app for iPhone.
-Version 6 opens up a world of new possibilities, with dynamic, flat and log gamma encoding profiles and improved manual exposure and focus controls.
+It opens up a world of new possibilities, with dynamic, flat and log gamma encoding profiles and improved manual exposure and focus controls.
 If you’re new to the world of pro video, it can be a bit overwhelming.
 Hopefully this article can help.

 While you can just jump in with FiLMiC Pro, it’s important to realise it’s not just another point and shoot camera app.
 FiLMiC Pro has been designed with the professional videographer in mind.
 It provides tools, and a level of manual control that is expected from professional video cameras, but may not be familiar if you’re just starting out.